Floer theory and reduced cohomology on open manifolds: Hamiltonian Floer cohomology by approximation

-The other properties of the norm follow similarly, as does completeness.
-We show independence of the choice of sequence $H_n$ first for sequences such that for each $n$ there is a constant $c_n>0$ for which $H-H_n>c_n$.
-Call such a sequence admissible.
-Given any two sequences admissible sequences we can squeeze a subsequence of one between a subsequence of the other.
-Thus, the definition of $\overline{HF}^*(H)$ is independent of the choice of admissible sequence.
-Given any monotone sequence $H_n$ converging uniformly to $H$, pick a sequence $F_{nk}$ approaching $H_n$ with inequality $F_{nk}\leq H_n-c_{l_k}\leq H-c_{l_k}$.
-By the above,we have
+\begin{proof} Call a sequence $H_n$ as in the hypothesis \textit{admissible} if for each $n$ there is a constant $c_n>0$ for which $H-H_n\geq c_n$.
+Given any two admissible sequences we can squeeze a subsequence of one between a subsequence of the other.
+The first part of the statement then follows by the universal property of the direct limit.
+Given a not necessarily admissible monotone sequence $H_n$ converging to $H$, the sequence $H_{nk}:=H_n-\frac1{k},$ is admissible, monotone, and converges uniformly to $H_n.$ We thus have a natural isomorphism